enricoros/k-ui-experiments-quax4/README-WIN32.txt

   5) Notes for WIN32 release

-    a) For the moment there's a lack for "Hand" cursor.
-    b) There's no native Windows help file
+    a) There's no native Windows help file
-    c) Menu accelerators use lower case letters
+    b) The compilation hasn't been tested after the port to Qt 4